pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

   ![Passing Github test](../../../images/integrations/test_pass.png)

-  Click the job, then select "Console Output" if a test fails to see the details.
+  Click the job, then select **Console Output** if a test fails to see the details.

   ![Job Details](../../../images/integrations/job_details.png)

-If you usually use only the Pantheon repository, be sure to push to your new origin repo on GitHub.
-You can still add the Pantheon repo as a remote to take advantage of Multidev and work on your own environment.
+Be sure to push to your new origin repo on GitHub if you usually use only the Pantheon repository.You can still add the Pantheon repo as a remote to take advantage of Multidev and work on your own environment.
 Continue to add new tests as you add new features.

 ## More Resources